• Skip to primary navigation

 Make the gluten free apple cake batter

-In a standing mixer or in a large bowl using an electric mixer, beat the eggs with the sugar until thick and pale yellow and ribbons are formed along the sides, about 8-10 minutes.
-Gently fold in vanilla, then gradually add in the gluten-free flour and salt in two batches, folding just until combined after each addition.
+Prepare the wet ingredients and dry ingredients.
+In a standing mixer or in a large bowl using an electric mixer, whisk the eggs with the sugar until thick and pale yellow and ribbons are formed along the sides, about 8-10 minutes.
+Gently fold in vanilla, then gradually add in the gluten-free flour blend and salt in two batches, folding just until combined after each addition.

-Pour the batter over the apples.
+To make the cake, pour the batter over the apples.
 Use an offset spatula or spoon to try and flatten out the top, helping the batter get in between all the apple slices and all the way to the bottom.
-Let gluten-free apple cake stand for 5 minutes for the batter to settle fully.
+Let gluten-free apple cake stand for the batter to settle fully.
+Transfer the cake batter to the prepared cake pan.

-Transfer to 350F oven for 1 hour, until the gluten-free apple sharlotka is golden on the top, and a cake tester inserted in the middle comes out clean.
-Transfer pan onto a cookie drying rack and let cool for 15 minutes.
+Bake the cake in the preheated oven, until the gluten-free Russian sharlotka cake is golden on the top, and a cake tester inserted in the center of the cake comes out clean.
+Transfer pan onto a cookie drying rack and allow the cake to cool in the pan at room temperature.

 Turn gluten free sharlotka over onto a cake stand